Implementation Plan

 Demo mode is a first-class deliverable of this phase, not an afterthought.
 MSW handlers for every new endpoint must be committed alongside the components — not in a follow-up PR.
 See the Testing & Validation Strategy for the full pattern.

-Demo mode for this phase (extends the handlers from Phase 1.4):
+Demo mode for this phase (extends the handlers from Phases 1.5 and 1.6):

 - Add to